VasiliiSikora/Chattucino/README.md

 ### **Future Features**
 There is scope to implement AWS S3 to upload and display photos of a meet-up after it has been completed.

-Javascript is not currently utilised but can be added to improve usability of the webpages.

 Chattucino can be expanded for use outside of Australia however, currently Australia is hardcoded in the app.py file when calling map.py functions.

 ### Approach Taken